youdie323323/project-template/README.md

-note: just add dependencies and `eslint.config.mjs`
+note: just add dependencies and `eslint.config.mjs` to project